 - Articles should be signed by a single author, whose brief profile on Tradiling should also be up-to-date.

 - Regarding text format, we do not use bold letters to emphasise words or expressions.
-We do add inverted commas or italics to linked text.
 We tend to avoid complex layouts and long sentences.

 - If in doubt about other aspects of Tradiling editorial policy, please contact us.

 - The stipulations of this editorial policy are subject to revision from time to time.